-- MUST ensure that each individual they vaccinate displays evidence of completed NYS COVID-19 Vaccine Form and attestation. - Must make best efforts to use all vaccine doses within seven days of receipt by rapidly administering it to eligible individuals. - All vaccine administered must be accurately and completely reported, using the New York State Immunization Information System (NYSIIS) or the Citywide Immunization Registry (CIR) in New York City, within 24 hours of administration and providers must maintain up-to-date inventory in such system.
-This is critically important to allow an individual to prove vaccination status. - Reporting to the NYS COVID-Vaccine Tracker is no longer required. - With respect to pharmacies, pharmacists are authorized to vaccinate individuals 12 years of age and older for COVID-19, pursuant to the Seventh Amendment to Declaration Under the Public Readiness and Emergency Preparedness [PREP] Act for Medical Countermeasures Against COVID-19.
+- MUST ensure that each individual they vaccinate displays evidence of completed NYS COVID-19 Vaccine Form and attestation. - Must make best efforts to use all vaccine doses within seven days of receipt by rapidly administering it to eligible individuals. - All vaccine administered must be accurately and completely reported, using NYSIIS or CIR, within 24 hours of administration, and providers must maintain up-to-date inventory in such system.
+This is critically important to allow an individual to prove vaccination status. - With respect to pharmacies, pharmacists are authorized to vaccinate individuals 12 years of age and older for COVID-19, pursuant to the Seventh Amendment to Declaration Under the Public Readiness and Emergency Preparedness [PREP] Act for Medical Countermeasures Against COVID-19.